joseph-liew/Diverse-Assign/tech_abstract/README.md

 		disable constraint propagation

 if shuffle group assignment is enabled:
-	assign groups sequentially by stratification, to Input Dataframe or overwrite Solution if constraint propagation enabled, re-shuffle until constraint is satisfied.
+	assign groups sequentially, to Input Dataframe or overwrite Solution if constraint propagation enabled, re-shuffle until constraint is satisfied.